TemitopeHassan-Analyst/Supplier-Quality-and-Performance-Analysis/README.md

 - Investigate September–November line operations — consider shift balancing or inventory preloading to reduce dependency during peaks.
 3. Vendor Improvement Plans:
 - Implement Supplier Quality Audits (SQAs) and Corrective Action Reports (CARs) for high-defect materials, especially Raw Materials and Corrugate.

+## Conclusion

+The Supplier Quality and Performance analysis clearly indicates that the organization is facing a systemic and escalating quality challenge driven by supplier performance issues.
+The consistent rise in defects, downtime hours, and associated costs—both month-over-month and year-over-year—highlights that current quality management practices are largely reactive rather than preventive.

+A disproportionate share of operational disruption is caused by a small group of underperforming vendors and high-impact plants, revealing significant opportunities for targeted intervention.
+At the same time, the presence of a large volume of “no impact” defects points to hidden inefficiencies that consume resources without directly affecting production, further increasing operational costs.